Sydney-Informatics-Hub/geopython/02a-mapping.md

 matplotlib lib has no native understaning of geocentric coordinate systems.
 Cartopy does.

-And matplotlib commands with "x" and "y" values of latitudes and longitudes make sense too!
+matplotlib commands with "x" and "y" values of latitudes and longitudes make sense too!

 ```python